U.S. casino billionaires place bets in Japan's tale of two cities

 Other regional hubs, such as Sasebo in the south and the ageing port city of Otaru, have also said they would welcome casino plans to boost tourism.
 None are as far advanced in the process as Osaka - where a common local greeting is "mokari makka?" - are you making money?

-While rival operators - including Melco Crown Entertainment 6883.HK, MGM Resorts International (MGM.N) and Genting Singapore - are eyeing both Tokyo and Osaka, Bluhm says he's already in talks with Osaka-based Japanese companies across a range of industries.
+While rival operators - including Melco Crown Entertainment , MGM Resorts International and Genting Singapore - are eyeing both Tokyo and Osaka, Bluhm says he's already in talks with Osaka-based Japanese companies across a range of industries.

 For residents like Yusuke Sawada, a 30-year-old architect, a casino resort could be a boost for local Osaka businesses.